 Moving from the therapy environment to community activities

 Occupational Therapy is a client-centred health profession concerned with promoting the health and wellbeing through occupation, so our primary goal as OTs is to enable children to participate in the activities of daily life outside of our sessions.
-As a result, community-based activities provide a unique setting for kids to practise the skills they are developing through Occupational Therapy.
+As a result, community-based sporting activities provide a unique setting for kids to practise the skills they are developing through Occupational Therapy.

 The founding factor of the term “community” involves the development of relationships, and the idea of individuals coming together to achieve a common goal.
 Throughout our time as Occupational Therapists, we’ve all become aware of the fantastic community-based activities, which not only benefit kids on the basis of physical exercise and emotional regulation strategies, but rather social inclusion.